Organizational Behavior & Human Resources Division

 My name is Rui Zhong (钟锐).
-I am currently a Ph.D. candidate in Organizational Behavior at Sauder School of Business, University of British Columbia.
+I am currently a Ph.D. candidate in Organizational Behavior at the Sauder School of Business, University of British Columbia.
+I will be joining the Management and Organization department at Penn State University as an Assistant Professor in July 2023.

-Most of my research projects examine negative work behaviors in the contexts of leadership and teams, using a variety of methods, such as experience sampling methods, meta-analyses, and experiments.
+Most of my research projects examine the positive sides of negative phenomena in the contexts of leadership and teams, using a variety of methods, such as experience sampling methods, meta-analyses, and experiments.

 For more information about my research, please click the following links: